Indoor Activities for Kids: 40 Ways to Spend a Rainy Day in NJ

 Spend the day exploring the Liberty Science Center.
 Photo courtesy of LSC

 Scale the walls at an indoor rock-climbing gym instead of at home.
-A new outpost of The Gravity Vault just opened in Montclair.
+A new outpost of The Gravity Vault recently opened in Montclair.

 Play retro video games and current favorites at one of these New Jersey arcades.